 Databases and increasing transparency

-Another positive aspect is that harmonized databases on packaging are to be established.
-These should include information on the extent, characteristics, developments, and hazards of materials and packaging volumes and be filled with data from all countries.
-This could lead to more transparency and comparability.
+Another positive aspect is that public, harmonized databases on packaging and packaging waste volumes are to be set up in the EU member states.
+This could lead to greater transparency and comparability.

 Criticisms from our point of view for the e-commerce sector

-As previously described, we do not view the draft of the new EU Packaging Regulation exclusively positively:
+As previously described, we do not view the new EU Packaging Regulation exclusively positively:

-In particular, Article 40 could create trade barriers.
+In particular, Article 45 could create trade barriers.
 Appointing a representative in each member state poses a significant challenge, especially for small and medium-sized businesses.
-Implementation and taking care of this aspect needs a lot of time and money, many small companies can not afford.
+Implementation and taking care of this aspect needs a lot of time and money that many small companies can not afford.
 So they may have to stop shipping goods to various countries.

 Our proposal for adjustment – What would be best for e-Commerce

-In the best case, Article 40 (2) could be omitted.
+In the best case, Article 45 (3) would be omitted.

 Within the EU, reporting and registration should be uniformly regulated so that in the best-case scenario, one only has to join a single take-back system.
 Companies based outside the EU should then only have a single authorized representative for the entire EU.

 Alternatively, exceptions for micro-businesses or smaller quantities should be included.
-Companies would then be required to register and appoint representatives in the respective countries depending on the quantities.
+Companies would then be required to register and appoint representatives in the respective countries depending on the quantities of sold packaging.

 We have already published a press release on this: You can read it here.